naba-h/linux-privilege-escalation-enumeration-toolkit/README.md

 ---

 <p align="center">
-⭐ If you find this project valuable, consider giving it a star
+⭐ If you find this project useful, consider giving it a star
-</p><p align="center">
-<sub>precision • consistency • structured security analysis</sub>
 </p>